Segeomjeong Pavilion

 Colorful underside of the roof, Segeomjeong Pavilion, Seoul, Korea

-After Segeomjeong was reconstructed, photographs of the pavilion from the early 20th century were discovered.
-It was realized at this point that the reconstruction was different from the original pavilion.
+After the reconstruction of Segeomjeong, photographs of the pavilion from the early 20th century were discovered.
+At this point, authorities realized that the reconstruction differed from the original pavilion.

 The large flat rocks in front of the pavilion were used for state ceremonies, Segeomjeong Pavilion, Seoul, Korea